 Under this interpretation, the substitution observed during the restriction period is a limit case of taking "attention costs" to their choke values where no one would consume the application.
 Thus, it can serve as a conservative test of substitutability and, in particular, can function as the most conservative possible market definition - only including the applications and activities that are at all substitutable.
 This has appeal as a tool for practitioners as well since, in practice, variation in "attention costs" is substantially more ambiguous and difficult to come by relative to price variation in other markets.
-Furthermore, experiments such as the one analyzed in this paper are feasible due to the nature of digital goods.32 Since the default approach taken by regulators has been to consider only applications within the same application category as relevant substitutes, a direct empirical question is whether there is only substitution within application category or across application categories as well.
+Furthermore, experiments such as the one analyzed in this paper are feasible due to the nature of digital goods.29 Since the default approach taken by regulators has been to consider only applications within the same application category as relevant substitutes, a direct empirical question is whether there is only substitution within application category or across application categories as well.
 In order to study this in a disciplined manner, I use the categories assigned to the applications in the Google Play Store and characterize substitution across these different application categories.
-If I observe no cross-category substitution at this point, then the implication is that smaller increases in "attention costs" would similarly not lead to considerable substitution between these categories.
-If I do observe cross-category substitution, then it only says that such a market definition is not entirely unreasonable.
+If I observe no cross-category substitution, then the implication is that smaller increases in "attention costs" would similarly not lead to considerable substitution between these categories.
+If I do observe cross-category substitution, then it only says